rkulla/vimogen/README.md

 If you choose Install, then it will a 'git clone' on all the git repositories that you specified in ~/.vimogen_repos into your Pathogen dir (~/.vim/bundle).
-It will skip any directories that already exist, so you can append new plugins to the vimogen_repos manifest later and install them too.
+It will skip any directories that already exist.
+You can also append new plugin repos to the .vimogen_repos file later and install them incrementally.

 If you choose Uninstall, it will give you a list of all your plugins to choose from: